horizontalsystems/blockchain-crypto-guides/guides/token_guides/compound.md

 ## Borrowing on Compound

 To borrow on Compound users have to put up a collateral in another cryptocurrency.
-The maximum amount users can borrow depends on the 'reserve factor' that's set on the Compound for a collateral.
+The maximum amount users can borrow depends on the 'reserve factor' for a collateral.

-> For instance, if a user supplies 100 DAI as collateral, and the collateral factor for DAI is 75%, then the user can borrow at most 75 DAI worth of other assets.
+> For instance, if a user supplies 100 DAI as collateral, and the collateral's reserve factor for DAI is 75%, then the user can borrow at most 75 DAI worth of other assets.

 So, each asset on Compound can have a different collateral factor.